 Department of Health Behavior, Society and Policy

-Socio-economic inequalities in health; health behaviors; financial strain; health policy; healthcare spending,
+Socio-economic inequalities in health; financial strain; financial toxicity of cancer, health policy; healthcare spending, neighborhoods

 Dr. Grafova earned her Ph.D. in Economics from the University of Michigan - Ann Arbor.
 She also holds degrees from the New Economic School, Moscow (M.A.
 Economics) and Moscow State University (B.S. in Applied Mathematics and Mechanics).

-Dr. Grafova is a health economist and her research agenda focuses on the socio-economic determinants of health, economics of health behaviors, health policy, and health care quality.
-Socio-economic status and health: Dr. Grafova's work in this area contributes to establishing the causality in the relationship between the socio-economic status and health and explores the dimensions of the socio-economic status beyond the traditional triad of income, wealth, and education.
+Dr. Grafova is a health economist and her research agenda focuses on the socio-economic determinants of health, financial toxicity of cancer, health policy, health care spending, and neighborhood environment, socio-economic status and health.
+Her work in these areas contributes to establishing causality between the socio-economic status and health that explores the dimensions of socio-economic status beyond the traditional triad of income, wealth, and education.
 She has a series of work devoted to how various aspects of financial strain, such as revolving credit card debt, emergency fund availability, and financial insolvency are related to health.
-In her current research Dr. Grafova in collaboration with Dr. Monheit examines family response to economic shocks.
-In particular, her current work explores how families experiencing an economic shock may, by necessity, be required to prioritize their health care spending among family members and specific health care services.
-Neighborhood environment and health: Dr. Grafova recent research in this area has explored the impact of environment of neighborhoods where individuals reside on their health with particular attention devoted to self-selection bias.
-Dr. Grafova research in this area was highlighted by Population Reference Bureau and AJPH press release.
-Currently, Dr. Grafova collaborates with Dr. Gusmano on a project that explores the impact of neighborhood environment on health outcomes in urban area in middle income countries.
-Quality of care: In collaboration with Dr. Jarrin and Community Health & Aging Outcomes Laboratory Dr. Grafova is currently engaged in a series of projects that explore quality of end-of-life care for people living with dementia.
+In her recent research, Dr. Grafova - in collaboration with Dr. Alan Monheit - examined how families experiencing an economic shock may, by necessity, be required to prioritize their health care spending among family members and specific health care services.
+More recently, Dr. Grafova has been involved in studies of the financial toxicity of cancer, neighborhood environment, and health.
+Her recent research in this area has explored the impact of neighborhoods where individuals reside on their health with particular attention devoted to self-selection bias.
+This research was highlighted by a Population Reference Bureau and AJPH press release.
+Currently, Dr. Grafova is collaborating with Dr. Michael Gusmano on a project that explores the impact of neighborhood environment on health outcomes in urban areas in middle income countries.

 Excellence in Research Award - Foundation of UMDNJ (2009) - Excellence in Research Awards recognize outstanding research activities.